 The cost of purchasing and installing nursing home software generally ranges from $15,000 to $70,000 per provider.
-Costs vary depending on whether you select on-site EHR deployment or web-based EHR deployment:
+Costs vary depending on whether you select on-site long term care software deployment or web-based long term care EHR deployment:

 - Web-based deployment, known as software as a service (SaaS), typically requires providers to pay a fixed monthly subscription cost.